sustainableaviation/jetfuelburn/joss/paper.md

 ## Payload/Range Diagrams

 As an initial estimate, the fuel burn of aircraft can be "read off" payload/range diagrams directly [@burzlaff2017aircraft].
-The `jetfuelburn` package includes a method for this purpose.
+The `jetfuelburn` package includes a dedicated method for this purpose.

 ## Range Equation

 The Breguet range equation is a simple model that relates the range of an aircraft to its fuel burn and efficiency.
-The `jetfuelburn` package includes a method for calculating fuel burn based on the Breguet range equation [@young2017performance, Sec.
+It can also be solved for fuel burn as a function of the range [@young2017performance, Sec.
 13.7.3].
+The `jetfuelburn` package includes a dedicated method this purpose.

 ## Reduced Order Models